 Step Sheet: Click here to download.

-But 2001 obviously is the year our lives were forever changed.
-The world would never be the same when, on September 11, the United States was a victim of terrorism within the borders of its own country on a scale that was so surreal and trauma-inducing to so many to this day.
+But 2001 is the year our lives were forever changed.
+The world would never be the same when, on September 11, the United States was a victim of terrorism within the borders of its own country on a scale that was surreal and trauma-inducing to so many to this day.

 I know that in the face of such a tumultuous and pivotal moment in our history, this is just a little tiny footnote, but this is the year line dancing got the still popular and fairly challenging dance: Chill Factor!